-Evaluation instruments (like surveys, questionnaires, and interview protocols) can go through their own evaluation to assess whether or not they are reliable or valid.
-In the Filters section on the Evaluation Instruments page, you can find a category called Assessed where you can include instruments in your search that have been measured for reliability and validity.
+Evaluation instruments (like surveys, questionnaires, and interview protocols) can go through their own evaluation to assess whether or not they have evidence of reliability or validity.
+In the Filters section on the Evaluation Instruments page, you can find a category called Assessed where you can include instruments in your search that have been previously shown to have evidence of reliability and validity.
 So, what do these measures mean?
 And, what is the difference between them?

 Evaluation instruments are often designed to measure the impact of outreach activities, curriculum, and other interventions in computing education.
 But how do you know if these evaluation instruments actually measure what they say they are measuring?
-We gain confidence in these instruments by measuring their reliability and validity.
+We gain confidence in these instruments by assessing evidence of their reliability and validity.

-Reliable instruments yield the same results each time they are taken.
+Instruments with evidence of reliability yield the same results each time they are administered.
 Let’s say that you created an evaluation instrument in computing education research, and you gave it to the same group of high school students four times at (nearly) the same time.
 If the instrument was reliable, you would expect that the results of these tests to be the same, statistically speaking.

 Those are still very broad definitions.
 Let’s break it down some more.
 But before we do, there is one very important caveat.

-Reliability and/or validity have been checked for the specified particular demographic in a particular setting.
-Using a validated, reliable instrument does not mean that the instrument is reliable and valid in your setting.
-It can provide, however, a greater measure of confidence than an instrument that has not been validated or determined to be reliable.
-And, if you are able to find an instrument that has been validated with a population similar to your own (e.g. Hispanic students in an urban middle school), this can provide even greater confidence.
+Evidence of reliability and/or validity are assessed for a specified particular demographic in a particular setting.
+Using an instrument that has evidence for reliability and/or validity does not mean that the evidence applies to your usage of the instrument.
+It can provide, however, a greater measure of confidence than an instrument that has no evidence of validity or reliability.
+And, if you are able to find an instrument that has evidence of validity with a population similar to your own (e.g. Hispanic students in an urban middle school), this can provide even greater confidence.